ellisda/go-concurrency-exercises/2-race-in-cache/README.md

-# Race condition in caching szenario
+# Race condition in caching scenario

 Given is some code to cache key-value pairs from a mock database into the main memory (to reduce access time).
 The code is buggy and